VincentLu91/Tweet-Analyzer-by-Topic/README.md

 Update (October 7 2022): when scraping tweets in Heroku, there would be a H13 desc="Connection closed without response" error.
 You may want to consider testing the application in development environment.
 The data application is otherwise live in production

+(October 8 2022): Starting November, Heroku's free dynos will no longer be available therefore the application can no longer run on Heroku.

 ### Alternatively, you can access the application in development environment

 Libraries and their versions are included in requirements.txt.
 To install the virtual environment, run the following: